crazysoftwarecoder/crazysoftwarecoder.github.io/_posts/2024-05-20-welcome-to-jekyll.markdown

 **Programmatic Flux**

-Seeing those different fluxes generated statically with specific numbers as you saw in those previous examples, you might have a question as to how to dynamically generate values with a Flux, as in by calling a service and then using the response as part of the Flux generated elements.
-A Sink comes to the rescue.
+Seeing those different fluxes generated statically with specific values as you saw in those previous examples, you might have a question as to how to dynamically generate values with a Flux, as in by calling a service and then using the response as part of the Flux generated elements.
+A *Sink* comes to the rescue.
 Let's let that sink in!

 {% highlight java %}
 @Test